 What’s under the hood?

-CUBA applications have a standard three-tier architecture.
-The nexus is metadata — the knowledge of the application data model.
+One of the cornerstones of the framework is metadata — the knowledge of the application data model.
 First, it makes all visual components data-aware.
 So, for instance a table knows it is displaying certain attributes of a driver entity, and a label knows that it is displaying a date.
 Similarly, metadata helps visual components to talk to the data layer via ORM — defining the graph of objects which should be uploaded or updated.
 The same applies to the security subsystem, report generator and other parts of the platform.

 - User management and administration tools